muses-code-js/js-intro-workshop/_steps/part1/step9-loops.markdown

 ---
 layout: step
-number: 7
+number: 9
 part: 1
 title: Loops
-permalink: step7/
+permalink: step9/

-#keywords:
-#  - term:
-#    define:

 ---

-#### LOOPS

 People have always been lazy, but sometimes it moves progress forward!
 We don't like to repeat the same boring actions again and again, so we look for ways to avoid it.
 Programming is the same.

 For example, if I want to print 'JavaScript is awesome!'
 10 times, what are my options?
-Of course, I can type ten lines of code repeating the same instruction, but I can also tell the computer to repeat it instead of me writing it 10 times!
+Of course, I can type ten lines of console.log('JavaScript is awesome!'), but I can also tell the computer to repeat it instead of me writing it 10 times!
 For this we have loops.
 Each loop should have three main things: